osnr/TabFS/tabfs.md

 GPLv3

-## things that would be good to do
+## things that would be cool to do

-- multithreading. the key constraint is that I give `-s` to `fuse_main` in `tabfs.c`, which makes everything single-threaded. but I'm not clear on how much it would improve performance? maybe a lot, but not sure. maybe workload-dependent?
+- multithreading. the key constraint is that I pass `-s` to `fuse_main` in `tabfs.c`, which makes everything single-threaded. but I'm not clear on how much it would improve performance? maybe a lot, but not sure. maybe workload-dependent?

-    the extension itself (and the standard I/O comm between the fs and the extension) would still be single-threaded, but you could interleave requests since most of that stuff is async. like the screenshot request that takes like half a second, you could do other
+    the extension itself (and the stdin/stdout comm between the fs and the extension) would still be single-threaded, but you could interleave requests since most of that stuff is async. like the screenshot request that takes like half a second, you could do other